-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 But media reports indicate that Iran might close traffic in the Hormuz Strait if such a blockade were to remain in effect.

-Iran’s Fars News Agency, which is closely aligned with the IRGC, reported that Tehran considers the continuation of the US blockade a violation of the current ceasefire and would again close the strait if it was not lifted.
+Iran’s Fars News Agency, which is closely aligned with the IRGC, reported that Tehran considers the continuation of the US blockade a violation of the current ceasefire and would again close the strait if it were not lifted.

-Then there was the questions of mines in the strait.
+Then there were the questions of mines in the strait.
 On Truth Social, Trump also said that “Iran, with the help of the U.S.A., has removed, or is removing, all sea mines!”

-But the news agency Reuters reported that a US navy advisory on Friday said the “status of TSS mine threat is not fully understood.
+But the news agency Reuters reported that a US Navy advisory warned on Friday that the “status of TSS mine threat is not fully understood.
 Consider avoidance of that area”.
 The statement referred to the Traffic Separation Scheme, the two-way shipping lane in the strait.

 Trump says US will get all nuclear ‘dust’